 Owning an RV is Work

-Even though traveling in an RV is a lot of fun, you should also be the type of person who is ready for work, because an RV is work.
+Even though traveling in an RV is a lot of fun, you should also be the type of person who is ready for work…because an RV is work!
 You will need to learn about how everything works, and how to maintain it.
 From preparing it for the winter (if you live in a cold climate), to knowing how to trouble shoot if the fridge stops working, to understanding how to hook up your sewer connection!

 You gotta be a bit handy if you want an RV, and you need to be able to research and learn how to do things yourself.
 While there’s some things you can pay for, such as winterization each year, you will have to know how to hook up your sewer & fill it with water!

 Lastly, be prepared to spend some cash to maintain the RV.
 Even though my parent’s have had RVs for years and love them, they told me RVs are basically a money pit.
 And, they were right.
-You will have all these ongoing maintenance expenses and special (and expensive) RV accessories you need to buy PLUS the cost to actually use it.
+You will have all these ongoing maintenance expenses and special (and expensive) RV accessories you need to buy PLUS the cost to actually use the darn thing!
 While our RV has been great, it always seems there are little things we have to work on or replace.
 Currently we are on the first trip after winterization, and there are all kinds of things that need fixed.